pambrose/ktorio.github.io/servers/features/routing.md

 ## Path

-Building routing tree by hand would be very inconvenient.
-Thus there is `route` function that covers most of the use cases in a simple way, using _path_.
+Building a routing tree by hand would be very inconvenient.
+Thus, there is the `route` function, which covers most of the use cases in a simple way using _path_.

-`route` function (and respective HTTP verb aliases) receives a `path` as a parameter which is processed to build routing tree.
+The `route` function (and respective HTTP verb aliases) receives a `path` as a parameter, which is processed to build a routing tree.
 First, it is split into path segments by the `'/'` delimiter.
 Each segment generates a nested routing node.

 These two variants are equivalent: